Supplemental Guidelines for Event Leadership

 Emergency Room- 256-362-8111

-Event Leadership– if possible reduce number of campers in each lodging space.
+Event Leadership– if possible reduce number of participants in each lodging space.

-Event Leadership– campers should sleep head to toe in upper and lower bunks.
+Event Leadership– participants should sleep head to toe in upper and lower bunks.
 Bunk beds should be spaced as far apart as feasible.

-Event Leadership– if campers bring personal fans it should be pointed only at one camper.
+Event Leadership– if participant bring personal fans it should be pointed only at one person.

-Event Leadership– advise guest when leaving camp for the next 14 days to minimize in-person contact with anyone in an at risk population.
+Event Leadership– advise guests when leaving event to minimize in-person contact with anyone in an at risk population for the following 14 days.